-How to get and install the Caia project for a certain competition?
+How to get and install the Caia project?

 The Caia project can be used and achieved by getting the correct tarball from the CodeCup website (www.codecup.nl).
+It installs perfectly on Linux as well on OSX and Cygwin platforms.